-Getting back to the benches at the top of Sycamore Canyon, looking off to the east you'll find the Boney Mountain Trail sign that takes you towards the Hidden Valley Overlook, Waterfall and Danielson Monument, .4 mile, 1 mile and 2.2 mile one way hike, respectively.
+Getting back to the benches at the top of Sycamore Canyon, looking off to the east you'll find the Boney Mountain Trail sign that takes you towards the Hidden Valley Overlook, Waterfall and Danielson Monument, a .4 mile, 1 mile and 2.2 mile one way hike, respectively.

 A short walk up gets you to yet another bench that overlooks Sycamore Canyon from another angle.
+This is called the Sycamore Canyon Overlook.

-The rocky trail from there takes you to a fork, where you can either veer left to the Hidden Valley Overlook trail or straight/right to the Danielson Monument and Waterfall, as well as the Old Boney Trail.
+The rocky trail from there takes you to a fork, where you can either veer left to the Hidden Valley Overlook trail or right to the Danielson Monument and Waterfall, as well as the Old Boney Trail.

 The Hidden Valley Overlook trail is rocky and a bit challenging and gets you some nice views of Dos Vientos off towards Camarillo.
 It ends with a nice "overlook" of Hidden Valley.